top of page

 tipiicon_edited.jpg

 Please note the following : Various things need to take place before probate is granted and the distribution of an estate can take place.
-This can take a long time as various hurdles are dealt with.
-Various problems and difficulties can occur also, at this stage and beyond.
+This can take a long time as numbers of hurdles are often dealt with.
+Problems and difficulties can occur also, at this stage and beyond.
 This does not fall within the Life Support Service.
-You may indeed consult with us for advice and support in this area and this will fall within the usual services and costs of Tipi Wills & Mediation.
-We are more than happy to help if we ca. You may already have probate experts or we can refer you to our experts if needed to help provide continous care.
+You may find you need to consult with us for advice and support in this area and we are happy to do this.
+This will fall within the usual services and costs of Tipi Wills & Planning.
+We are more than happy to help if we can.
+There can be a point where legal expertise in dealing with probate is required and we can refer you to our experts if needed.
+We can work together to help provide continous care & support.

 If probate is not needed, things can run more smoothly.
 If there was no Will and you are dealing with intestacy and letters of administration or a Will and probate, the overloaded courts can testify that the whole area is fraught with potential problems.
-It cannot be over emphasised that by far the best thing is to set your mind to putting your affairs in order, whether you have assets or not.
+It cannot be over emphasised that by far the best thing is to set your mind to putting your affairs in order

 tipiicon_edited.jpg